4 Simple Steps to Stop Your Cat from Meowing at the Door

 While you might feel like you are at the end of your patience with cat that meows excessively, negative responses like these teach your cat to fear you, and not the behaviour they are engaged in.
 This is an ineffective response because it doesn’t solve the underlying problem and in addition it can weaken the bond between you and your cat.

-Use a toy that your cat is highly motivated to play with (try da bird wand toys from Go Cat – they are a favorite with many cats).
+Use a toy that your cat is highly motivated to play with (try the wand toys from Go Cat – they are a favorite with many cats).
 If he’s meowing at the door -or better yet, if you can tell he’s heading over there- proactively distract him with a toy and then play with him until he is tired out!
 This may take awhile because younger cats have LOTS of energy.
+To stop that pesky night time meowing it might be better to start playtime earlier in the evening to tire your cat out while you still have energy yourself!
 Indoor cats in particular need to spend time each day interactively playing to use up the energy they would have expended hunting if they were feral.

-Keep your cat safe by enclosing your balcony with chicken wire or other screening material.
+Keep your cat safe by enclosing your balcony with chicken wire or other screening material (or check out the ready-made kits from Cat Fence In).
 Make this outdoor space a cat oasis by adding a running water drinking fountain, a cat tree or steps to climb and perch, and plant some cat grass for your cat to graze.
 This access to the outdoors may satisfy your cat’s hunting instincts because he can safely watch and smell whatever is going on outside.